orbitalflower/orbitalflower.github.io/_posts/2015-01-22-common-sense-24th-century.md

 title: "Common sense is abolished in the 24th Century"
 categories: tv startrek
 redirect-from: /20150122-star-trek-common-sense-captain-theres-too-much-interference.html
+description: "Bizarre things that only happen in the Star Trek world."
 ---

 I never understood why Starfleet had such a problem with genetic engineering.